How we are helping

 Our programs are underpinned by robust research and analysis, supported through partnerships with Australian and regional research institutions.

-Read more on effective governance in the Pacific region
+Effective regional institutions in the Pacific region

-Read more on our fisheries assistance in the Pacific region
+Health assistance in the Pacific region

-Read more on resilience in the Pacific region
+Resilience in the Pacific region

 Australia supports the Pacific Islands Forum Secretariat and the Pacific Disability Forum in their work with Pacific governments and disabled people’s organisations to implement disability-inclusive policies and create opportunities for people with disabilities.
 Under the Pacific Sports Partnership program, people with disabilities are involved in regular cricket, table tennis and football activities that improve their quality of life and increase their participation in the community.

 Objective 4: Empowering women and girls

 Women’s empowerment is a cross-cutting component of the Pacific Regional Program.
 All our investments will support women to participate fully, freely and safely in political, economic and social life.
 Gender equality and gender-responsive reporting will be a feature of our mutual obligation arrangements with regional and multilateral organisations.
 Pacific Women Shaping Pacific Development (Pacific Women) is a 10-year program working across 14 Pacific Island Countries, providing practical support in partnership with governments, regional and UN organisations, and civil society groups to achieve gender equality.
 The program has three focus areas: expanding women’s economic opportunities; improving women’s representation and effective leadership; and reducing violence against women.
 Pacific Women is funded from bilateral and regional programs.
 Regional and multi-country activities comprise about 30 per cent of the budget and address common issues across the region and complement country activities.
 In 2015–16 $12.5 million for Pacific regional activities will be funded from the Gender Equality Fund announced in this year’s budget.